-CRESERVED>

-IS : <RESERVED>
+IS200-1003 :

+Section Number: 6.3.5.0-2

-In the Autonav mode the Block IIR/IIR-M/IIF/directional crosslink-capable GPS III SV will maintain normal operations as defined in paragraph 6.2.3.1 and as further described within this IS, and will have a URE of no larger than 6 meters, one sigma for Block IIR/IIR-M. URE of 6 meters, one sigma, is expected to support 16 meter SEP accuracy under a nominal position dilution of precision.
+WAS: In the Autonav mode the Block IIR/IIR-M/IIF/directional crosslink-capable GPS III SV will maintain normal operations as defined in paragraph 6.2.3.1 and as further described within this IS, and will have a URE of no larger than 6 meters, one sigma for Block IIR/IIR-M. URE of 6 meters, one sigma, is expected to support 16 meter SEP accuracy under a nominal position dilution of precision.
 If the CS is unable to upload the SVs, the Block IIR/IIR-M/IIF/directional crosslink-capable GPS III SVs will maintain normal operations for period of at least 60 days after the last upload.

-In the Autonav mode the Block IIR/IIR-M/IIF/directional crosslink-capable GPS III SV will maintain normal operations as defined in paragraph 6.2.3.1 and as further described within this IS, and will have a URE of no larger than 6 meters, one sigma for Block IIR/IIR-M. URE of 6 meters, one sigma, is expected to support 16 meter SEP accuracy under a nominal position dilution of precision.
-If the CS is unable to upload the SVs, the Block IIR/IIR-M/IIF/directional crosslink-capable GPS III SVs will maintain normal operations for period of at least 60 days after the last upload.RESERVED>
+Redlines: In the Autonav mode the Block IIR/IIR-M/IIF/directional crosslink capable GPS III SV will maintain normal operations as defined in paragraph 6.2.3.1 and as further described within this IS, and will have a URE of no larger than 6 meters, one sigma for Block IIR/IIR-M. URE of 6 meters, one sigma, is expected to support 16 meter SEP accuracy under a nominal position dilution of precision.
+If the CS is unable to upload the SVs, the Block IIR/IIR-M/IIF/directional crosslink capable GPS III SVs will maintain normal operations for period of at least 60 days after the last upload.
+RESERVED

-<RESERVED>
+IS: <reserved></reserved>

+Rationale : Autonav does not exist in any current SV nor will it be in GPS IIIF

+IS200-211 :

+Section Number: 6.3.5.0-3

-In the Autonav mode, the almanac data, UTC parameters and ionospheric data are still calculated and maintained current by the CS and uploaded to the SV as required.
+WAS: In the Autonav mode, the almanac data, UTC parameters and ionospheric data are still calculated and maintained current by the CS and uploaded to the SV as required.
 If the CS is unable to upload the SVs, the almanac data, UTC parameters and ionospheric data will not be maintained current and will degrade in accuracy from the time of the last upload.

-In the Autonav mode, the almanac data, UTC parameters and ionospheric data are still calculated and maintained current by the CS and uploaded to the SV as required.
-If the CS is unable to upload the SVs, the almanac data, UTC parameters and ionospheric data will not be maintained current and will degrade in accuracy from the time of the last upload.www.execution.com the start of the SV as required.
-If the CS is unable to upload the SVs, the almanac data, UTC parameters and ionospheric data will not be maintained current and will degrade in accuracy from the time of the last upload.www.execution.com the start of the start of the SV as required.
-If the CS is unable to upload the SVs, the almanac data, UTC parameters and ionospheric data will not be maintained current and will degrade in accuracy from the time of the last upload.
+Redlines: In the Autonav mode, the almanac data, UTC parameters and ionospheric data are still calculated and maintained current by the CS and uploaded to the SV as required.
+If the CS is unable to upload the SVs, the almanac data, UTC parameters and ionospheric data will not be maintained current and will degrade in accuracy from the time of the last upload. kessenved

-IS : <RESERVED>
+IS: <reserved></reserved>

+Autonav does not exist in any current SV nor will it exist in GPS IIIF